caporeista/caporeista/README.md

 # Hi There 👋

-My name is Emrullah KAÇKAR, I'm a All in One Developer (Full Stack).
-I My current focus is about open source development and I'm looking forward to contribute more.
+My name is Emrullah KAÇKAR
+I have been working as a full stack developer since 2007.
+I am an open source developer